democat3457/managed-extensions/allowed.md

 - <details>
   <summary><a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/readwrite-for-google-chro/inoeonmfapjbbkmdafoankkfajkcphgd">Read&Write for Google Chrome™</a></summary>

-  Boost reading and writing confidence across all types of content and devices, in class, at work, and at home!
+  Boost reading and writing confidence across all types of content and devices, in class, at work, and at home.
   </details>

 - <details>